Are Your Children Technical Zombies?

 This is a spoken parlor game which encourages deductive reasoning and creativity.
 In the forties, there was a very popular radio quiz game based on this, which morphed into the television program of the same name in 1949.

 In the traditional game, one player is chosen to be the answerer.
 That person chooses a subject but does not reveal this to the others.

 All other players are questioners.
 They each take turns asking a question which can be answered with a simple "Yes" or "No." I

 n variants of the game (see below), multiple state answers may be included such as the answer "Maybe."
 The answerer answers each question in turn.

 Sample questions could be: "Is it in this room?" or "Is it bigger than a book?"
 Lying is not allowed, as it would ruin the game.

 If a questioner guesses the correct answer, that questioner wins and becomes the answerer for the next round.
 If 20 questions are asked without a correct guess, then the answerer has stumped the questioners and gets to be the answerer for another round.

 Reverend Crawley's Game

 The idea is just to get everyone - kids and adults - together, and have some fun.
-Start with charades, or perhaps Pictionary.
-They're both fun and good ice-breakers.
-Maybe even a sing-a-long.
 Who knows - you may just find a new way to connect.